tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

 > [!NOTE]
 > When you change the allocation strategy, the new strategy takes effect only after the scale set scales in or out.
 Existing VMs are not affected until a scaling action occurs.

-When changing from `Prioritized` to another allocation strategy, you must first nullify the priority ranks associated with the VM sizes.
+When changing from `Prioritized (preview)` to another allocation strategy, you must first nullify the priority ranks associated with the VM sizes.
 This will be covered in more detail in the supporting code snippets.

 ### [Azure CLI](#tab/cli-1)
 Ensure you are using Azure CLI version `2.66.0` or later.